IbrahimElshafey/LocalResumableFunction/_Documents/_Todo.md

 ﻿# Todo
-* If scan error occured don't update service data LastScanDate

 * Handle concurrency problems,optimistic or pessimistic for cases below:
 	* Two waits matched for same FunctionState
 	* First wait closed but new request come before create new one
 	* Update pushed methods calls counter
 	* Database.EnsureCreated(); in same time
 	* Multiple scan process in same time
-* Complete publisher project and test it
+* Compelete publisher project and test it
 * Wait methods in same group must have the same signature

 * Verify that fody MethodBoundaryAspect is active
 * All logs goes to one table
 	* Logging for scan sessions
+	* If scan error occured don't update service data LastScanDate

 * Background Cleaning Job
 	* Move completed/cancled function instance to Recycle Bin
 		* It's logs